 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-A large roll or lock of hair, characteristic of a manner of dressing the hair common in the fourteenth century.
+- noun A large roll or lock of hair, characteristic of a manner of dressing the hair common in the fourteenth century.
 It consisted of a stiff roll, probably made over a piece of stuff, like the “rats” worn by women during the nineteenth century.

-- n.
-In medieval architecture, a pointed decoration, an ornament most frequently treated as recurved foliage, placed on the angles of the inclined sides of pinnacles, canopies, gables, and other members, and on the outer or convex part of the curve of a pastoral staff or other decorative work.
+- noun In medieval architecture, a pointed decoration, an ornament most frequently treated as recurved foliage, placed on the angles of the inclined sides of pinnacles, canopies, gables, and other members, and on the outer or convex part of the curve of a pastoral staff or other decorative work.
 Sometimes crockets were carved in the forms of animals.

 Etymologies